implicitly-awesome/exop/README.md

 As said earlier, operations in most cases called by `run/1` function.
 This function receives parameters collection.
-It's not required to pass to `run/1` function parameters only described in the operation's contract, but only described parameters will be validated.
+It's not required to pass to `run/1` function parameters only described in the operation's contract, but only described parameters will be validated and gived to `process/1` function, all other will be filtered out from the process.

+_filtering out parameters which are not defined in a contract is here to support the whole idea of defining the right operation's contract and take care of what you really need for a certain business process / function_

-`run/1` function validate received parameters over the contract and if all parameters passed the validation, the `run/1` function calls the code defined in `process/1` function.
+`run/1` function validates received parameters over the contract and if all parameters passed the validation, the `run/1` function calls the code defined in `process/1` function.

 ```elixir